ocean-tracking-network/biologging_standardization/templates/fields/instrumentSerialNumber.md

 # Instrument Serial Number

 ## Definition
-Serial number of tag deployed (may or may not be different from InstrumentID).
+Serial number of instrument deployed (may or may not be different from InstrumentID).

 ## Format
  alpha-numerical, e.g. “09A0178”